-You will be formally evaluated by your site supervisor at the midpoint and end of your internship, using a form similar to the practicum evaluation forms.
-At least 90% of the ratings must be "3" or higher.
+Participate in mid- and end-of-the-year evaluations of progress and plans for professional growth.
+By mid-year, at least 90% of the ratings must be "3" or higher.
 If any rating is lower than "3", the faculty internship supervisor will discuss your progress with the site supervisor.
+By end-of-the-year, at least 90% of the ratings must be "4" or higher.
+Final course grade will not be submitted until received.

-Retention Policy
+Retention Policies